THE VFA PIONEER HISTORIES PROJECT

 JW: That would be wonderful, maybe the transcript of this will be helpful.

-DM: Please send it to me.
+DM: It already has.
+Please send it to me.

 JW: You will get it, no question.
 Did you continue any activist work when you moved to Maine and even up to now?

-JW: Did that pass?
+JW: Did the civil rights bill pass?

 JW: I want to hear more about your work as a state senator.
 Are you still doing that?